Style and Design

 The summerhouse is treated on both sides with a water based honey brown basecoat prior to delivery.
 An appropriate finish will require to be applied at the time of construction.

 The Hampton is delivered for easy diy assembly.
 Construction should take two people around 3 to 5 hours.
-You can see the full assembly instructions here.
+Here's a link to the full assembly instructions to let you see exactly what's involved in the process (opens in a new window).

 See the details of sellers and prices given above.